 'The harsh dento-legal climate is not our members' fault and we work hard on their behalf.
 So far in 2018, we have successfully defended around 60% of dental claims made against our members.'

 The MDU, the DDU's parent company, has responded to the review by calling for the continuing disproportion in the cost of after the event (ATE) insurance premiums for expert reports, which defendants still have to pay for, to be addressed.
 In one case the insurance was £13,000 and the compensation payment was £20,000.
 In many cases high premiums are offsetting any reduction in claims costs brought about by the LASPO reforms.

-This guidance was correct at publication 03/09/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 03/09/2018.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.